microsoft/pxt-calliope/docs/courses.md

   "url":"/courses/ucp-science",
   "imageUrl": "/static/courses/ucp-science.jpg"
 }, {
-  "name": "Cyber Arcade: Programming and Making with micro:bit", "description": "A fun and creative introduction to computer science and hands-on making for makers in elementary (ages 9–12) and middle (ages 12–14) grade levels with little to no experience in programming and 3D design.", "url":"https://makered.org/resources/cyber-arcade-programming-and-making-with-microbit/", "imageUrl": "/static/courses/maker-ed-cyber-arcade.png" }, {
+  "name": "Cyber Arcade: Programming and Making with Calliope mini", "description": "A fun and creative introduction to computer science and hands-on making for makers in elementary (ages 9–12) and middle (ages 12–14) grade levels with little to no experience in programming and 3D design.", "url":"https://makered.org/resources/cyber-arcade-programming-and-making-with-microbit/", "imageUrl": "/static/courses/maker-ed-cyber-arcade.png" }, {
-  "name": "Learn All About micro:bit",
-  "description": "Projects and integration notes for a student-led workshop from the Beacon Hill School", "url": "https://goo.gl/XTPYpP",
+  "name": "Learn All About Calliope mini", "description": "Projects and integration notes for a student-led workshop from the Beacon Hill School", "url": "https://goo.gl/XTPYpP",
   "imageUrl": "/static/courses/beaconhill.jpg"
 }, {
   "name": "Coding and Innovation",
-  "description": "An 8 week \"Coding and Innovation using micro:bits\" computer science course.", "url": "https://sites.google.com/view/utahcodingproject/microbits/coding-innovation", "imageUrl": "/static/courses/coding-innovation.jpg" }]
+  "description": "An 8 week \"Coding and Innovation using Calliope mini\" computer science course.", "url": "https://sites.google.com/view/utahcodingproject/microbits/coding-innovation", "imageUrl": "/static/courses/coding-innovation.jpg" }]